ryogrid/ryogrid/README.md

-I'm ryo_grid aka Ryo Kanbayashi.
+I'm ryo_grid a.k.a Ryo Kanbayashi.
-Please see below!
+If you want to know about me, please see below!

 https://ryogrid.net/profile/index.html
 https://ryogrid.github.io/profile/portfolio_en.html